 A budget limit sets how much can be spent during the budget interval or for the lifetime of the budget if there is not an interval.
 You can always increase or decrease the budget limit, so don't worry if you need to change it later.

 If you choose an expiration date, that budget will automatically be retired when that date occurs and no one will have access to the funds in that budget after the expiration date.
-Once a budget is retired, it cannot be reinstated.
 The budget will expire at end of day (11:59 PM in your timezone).
+Learn how to unretire a budget.

 You can set shared funds settings on the budget.
 Shared funds allow all members of a budget to have access to any available funds within the budget.
 This means that budget members don’t have to request funds every time they need extra, but budget owners still get to set spending limits.
 To learn more about shared funds, click here.